gradle/github-dependency-submission-demo/README.md

 In this case there is no newer version of the plugin available, so we must add a dependency constraint to force a newer version of `okio` to be used.

-[This pull request](https://github.com/gradle/github-dependency-submission-demo/pull/4/files) adds a dependency constraint to the `buildscript` classpath, w hich fixes the security vulnerablitity in `okio` that is introduced by the `com.github.ben-manes.versions` plugin.
+[This pull request](https://github.com/gradle/github-dependency-submission-demo/pull/4/files) adds a dependency constraint to the `buildscript` classpath, which fixes the security vulnerablitity in `okio` that is introduced by the `com.github.ben-manes.versions` plugin.

 <img width="800" alt="image" src="https://github.com/gradle/github-dependency-submission-demo/assets/179734/f1b3420b-668c-4d24-8e73-7f35e998479e">